Update for May 2025:

 Oil drilling threatens the Apalachicola oyster tradition.
 Photo by Richard Bickel

 A Louisiana company wants to drill for oil and gas beside flowing waters in the Apalachicola River Basin.
-The Florida Department of Environmental Protection (DEP) currently supports their plan.
-We intend to change that.
+The Florida Department of Environmental Protection (DEP) has supported their plan.
+But we’re working to change that.

-The proposed form of “exploratory” drilling will punch through the aquifer, inject high volumes of toxic chemicals, and suck in thousands of gallons of fresh water every day.
-Contaminated wastewater will then be hauled through our communities or forced underground.
-Spills will endanger our oyster and Tupelo Honey industries, tourism economy, drinking water, and fishing tradition along the Apalachicola and Chipola Rivers.
+The proposed form of “exploratory” drilling would punch through the aquifer, inject high volumes of toxic chemicals, and suck in thousands of gallons of fresh water every day.
+Contaminated wastewater would then be hauled through our communities or forced underground.
+Spills would endanger our oyster and Tupelo Honey industries, tourism economy, drinking water, and fishing tradition along the Apalachicola and Chipola Rivers.

-Oil drilling interests are counting on us to sit down, shut up, and watch our way of life die.
+Oil drilling interests wanted us to sit down, shut up, and watch our way of life die.
 Enough is enough.
-It’s time to fight.
+We refused.

 Riverside Oil Drilling: Fast Facts

-This is moving quickly: On April 26, 2024, DEP quietly issued a “notice of intent” stating that they planned to give a drilling permit to Clearwater Land & Minerals.
+1. This proposal has moved quickly: In April 2024, DEP quietly issued a “notice of intent” stating that they planned to give a drilling permit to Clearwater Land & Minerals.
 Apalachicola Riverkeeper rapidly filed a legal challenge.
-Learn more about the legal case against drilling at apalachicolariverkeeper.org.
+In May 2025, a judge sided with Apalachicola Riverkeeper.

-There is record-breaking public opposition: Per state records, more people have written in opposition to this project than for all other drilling permits combined.
+3. There is record-breaking public opposition: Per state records, more people have written in opposition to this project than for all other drilling permits combined.
 To date, only one person has written in support.
-But more voices are required for us to be heard.

-Elected leaders are taking a stand: Strong letters of opposition have been officially issued by the Franklin, Gulf, and Leon County Boards of County Commissioners; the City Commissions of Apalachicola, Wewahitchka, and Port St. Joe; and Sen. Corey Simon, who represents the Forgotten Coast.
+4. Elected leaders have taken a stand: Opposition has come from Rep. Jason Shoaf and Sen. Corey Simon; Franklin County Sheriff A.J.
+Smith; the Franklin, Gulf, and Leon County Boards of County Commissioners; and the City Commissions of Apalachicola, Wewahitchka, and Port St. Joe.

 A shared vision